Flamingo Las Vegas Restaurants: 6 Best Places to Eat

 This high-end steakhouse is decorated with a nod of the speakeasy to the dining patio and main area.
 Tucked away in the dining area is the intimate The Count Room, serving cocktails and small plates.
 This is the only premium, high-end dining spot at Flamingo, so if you are set on a certain time and date, we recommend reserving a table.

-Dry and wet-aged premium steaks are the highlights of their menu, along with seafood towers and a range of cocktails.
+The menu is abundant in dry and wet-aged premium steaks, along with seafood towers and a range of cocktails.
 The old-fashioned beverage cart allows you to choose your own spirit, citrus, and syrup for custom cocktails.

 • Price Range: $$$